AkhomAlii/AkhomAlii/README.md

 - 🌱 I’m currently learning **laravel**

-- 👨‍💻 All of my projects are available at [https://github.com/AkhomAlii](https://github.com/AkhomAlii)
+- 👨‍💻 All of my projects are Here

 - 📫 How to reach me **akhomaly@gmail.com**